flareman/homebridge-caddx-interlogix/README.md

 ## Changelog

+* 1.0.14 Allowed for unnamed zones for compatibility with pre-.106 version interfaces
 * 1.0.13 Added debug output for testing purposes
 * 1.0.12 Disabled the arm status check before issuing a zone bypass command; need a way to determine which zones are assigned to which area
 * 1.0.10 - 1.0.11 Fixed a bug in followup to commit 3bc2290 where zone bypass commands were crashing the plugin